 Buying a home is challenging enough and even more so when you need to take into account the cost of necessary modifications and improvements for a disability.
 By working with a Clever Partner Agent, you will have expert guidance and support through the entire home buying process.

 A Partner Agent will help you close on a home that meets all your needs and still allows you to afford any needed renovations.
-Clever can also help with cost savings with the home buyer’s rebate program.
+Clever may also send you Clever Cash Back after closing.

-On homes over $150,000, you’re eligible to receive a $1,000 buyer rebate that can be put toward closing costs or additional moving expenses.
+On homes over $150,000, eligible buyers receive 0.5% of the purchase price back.
 Get in touch with Clever to learn more!